Lord of Misrule: Tudor England

 In the Tudor period, John Stow in his Survey of London, published in 1603, gives a description of the Lord of Misrule:

 [I]n the feaste of Christmas, there was in the kinges house, wheresoeuer hee was lodged, a Lord of Misrule, or Maister of merry disports, and the like had yee in the house of euery noble man, of honor, or good worshippe, were he spirituall or temporall.
 Amongst the which the Mayor of London, and eyther of the shiriffes had their seuerall Lordes of Misrule, euer contending without quarrell or offence, who should make the rarest pastimes to delight the Beholders.
 These Lordes beginning their rule on Alhollon Eue [Halloween], continued the same till the morrow after the Feast of the Purification, commonlie called Candlemas day: In all which space there were fine and subtle disguisinges, Maskes and Mummeries, with playing at Cardes for Counters, Nayles and pointes in euery house, more for pastimes then for gaine.

 The Lord of Misrule is also mentioned by Philip Stubbes in his Anatomie of Abuses (1585), where he states that "the wilde heades of the parishe conventynge together, chuse them a grand Capitaine (of mischeefe) whom they ennobel with the title Lorde of Misrule."
 He then describes how they dress colourfully, tie bells onto their legs, and "go to the churche (though the minister be at praier or preachyng) dauncying and swingyng their handercheefes."

+The King Drinks (between 1634 and 1640) by David Teniers the Younger, showing a Twelfth Night celebration with a Lord of Misrule.

+In 1570, Archbishop Grindal of York sought to restrict the activities of the Lords of Misrule and "summer lords and ladies" with an injunction against behaviour that might disrupt church services, by forbidding:anye lordes of misrule or sommerr Lordes or ladyes or anye disguised persons or others in Christmasse or at May games ... to come unreverentlye into anye churche or chapell or churchyard and there daunce or playe anye unseemelye partes ... in the tyme of divine service or of anye sermon.